 In 1992, drums from across the U.S. and time zones coordinated ceremonies and observances at noon to celebrate and honor 500 years of resistance and the survival of North American Indigenous people.
 From that day to the present, Native Americans observe Indigenous People’s Day, not Columbus Day.

 NATIONAL COMING OUT (USA)

 On Oct.
 11, 1987, 500,000 people marched on Washington for gay and lesbian equality.
-This was the second LGBT demonstration in our nation’s capital and the first display of the NAMES Project – AIDS Memorial Quilt, commemorating those who died from AIDS.
-Four months after this march more than 100 gay, lesbian, and transgender activists from around the country gathered in Manassas, Va., about 25 miles outside of Washington, D.C., to set a national day to celebrate coming out.
+This was the second LGBT demonstration in the nation’s capital and the first display of the NAMES Project–AIDS Memorial Quilt, commemorating those who died from AIDS.
+Four months after this march, more than 100 gay, lesbian, and transgender activists from around the country gathered in Manassas, Va., about 25 miles outside of Washington, to set a national day to celebrate coming out.
 They chose the anniversary of the march in Washington.